mira97ali/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 Wrote a script that prints the result of POWER divided by DIVIDE, followed by a new line using the command "echo"

+10. Love is anterior to life, posterior to death, initial of creation, and the exponent of breath

+Created the file 10-love_exponent_breath

+Wrote a script that displays the result of BREATH to the power LOVE using "echo"